Zulus under Shaka, approximately 5,000 (including auxillary allies)

 |dispatched to chase Zulu cattle||4,000|

 ReferencesFor the bulk of this post, I relied on E.A.
 Ritter's Shaka Zulu.
 Though first published in 1955, it relied on Zulu oral tradition and accounts handed down to another author, A.T.Bryant, who knew people who knew Shaka.
-Ian Knight's thin book on the Zulu military was also useful for corroboration of weapons, organization, and tactics.
+Ian Knight's thin but excellent book on the Zulu military was also useful for corroboration of weapons, organization, and tactics.
 Since the narrative and details of Gqokli is literally "prehistoric" we should probably take it with a pinch of salt, much as we'd take descriptions of Biblical or Homeric battles.
 But even in our own times, descriptions of battles and events that have been recorded have also been imbued with mythic dimensions that may have had thin relation to what actually happened.
 In that context, Gqokli Hill could be ranked--at least to the Zulu people--as Washington's crossing of the Delaware.
 There's how it actually happened versus how we collectively imagine it.
 I've attempted to describe it in terms of how it probably happened.

 Bryant, A.T., Olden Times in Zululand and Natal, 1929, Green & Co.